FEniCS/dolfinx/demo/pde/periodic/python/documentation.rst

 Poisson equation with periodic boundary conditions
 ==================================================

-This demo is implemented in a single Python file, :download:`demo_periodic.py`, which contains both the variational forms and the solver.
+This demo is implemented in a single Python file, :download:`demo_periodic.py`, which contains both the variational form and the solver.

 .. include:: ../common.txt